ArizoftGames/war-eagles-digital/Docs/Guidelines.md

 5. Proactive Debugging: Add GD.Print in key methods (e.g., InitializeDisplayMenu) to log entry/exit, aiding flow tracking as complexity increases.
 6. Iterate Guidelines: Tweak prompting to emphasize runtime behavior checks (e.g., “verify visibility post-signal”) to boost confidence in catching issues.
  7. Prompt should be prefaced with a roleplaying statement, such as: "You are a Godot 4.4 .NET developer in a AAA game studio working on the `war-eagles-digital` project.
 Your task is to generate C# code for <script name>, providing the specified functionality, ensuring compatibility with existing code and following the project's coding guidelines.""
+8. Identify and request all dependent scripts and scenes upfront.
+Verify autoloads vs. scene scripts in `SolutionSummary.md` before prompting.
+9. Prompt for inclusion of all UI buttons and selectable elements in ui_buttons global group to activate audio feedback (selectable by user).
 - **My Role**:
  1. Draft Scene Plans with pseudocode, specifying `WarEaglesDigital.Scripts` namespace, node paths, signals, and error-handling.
  2. Generate Copilot prompts in pseudocode, adhering to `GrokPromptingRules.txt` for Godot 4.4 .NET compatibility.